Science-Camp-TUI/tutorials/README.md

-# This user tutorial for the Science Camp 2024
+# Workshop tutorials for the Science Camp 2024

 Tutorials are written in Markdown and you can create a simple HTML version using mkdocs.